Featured Video The Thomas Hume

 Scuba Dive Videos

 I pretty much live in the water.
-As a marine mammal diver at the Shedd Aquarium I am lucky enough to be on the dive team for aquarium conservation.
-As a certified Dive Master I spend my time exploring the majestic shipwrecks of Lake Michigan.
+As a Marine Mammal and Shark diver at the Shedd Aquarium, I am lucky enough to be on the dive team for aquarium conservation.
+As a certified Dive Master and Tec.
+Diver I spend my time exploring the majestic shipwrecks of Lake Michigan.
 Please see some video footage of these haunting wrecks.